 A Word on Salt

+You should never use table salt for curing as it usually has iodine in it, and its too fine.
+You can use sea salt but I avoid it as it will have other minerals that may or may not be good for your cure.
 Many recipes online call for ‘kosher salt’.
-This is just American chat for salt with a larger grain, rock or flake, much like Maldon.
-You should never use table salt for curing as it usually has iodine in it, and anyway its too fine.
-You can use sea salt but I avoid it as it will have other minerals that may or may not be good for your cure.
-Just stick to a good quality, pure, rock or flake based salt.
+This is just American chat for salt with a larger grain, rock or flake, much like Maldon – however Maldon is expensive, so I recommend grabbing a box of this and keep it in the back of the larder for curing purposes, will last ages!
+Either way, just stick to a good quality, pure, rock or flake based salt.

 - Before you begin, consider cutting the belly up into manageable pieces.
 I prefer to do lumps that fit into a gallon sizes ziplock bag